Zinabuf/GCIM/README.md

 2. Set the working directory and run the following R functions
 3. Check the combination of the outcome and exposure variable types

    3.1.
-Binary outcome with binary exposure variable any type of confounder for the proposed direction of causation.
+Binary outcome with binary exposure variable any confounder for the proposed direction of causation.

 This function performs genome-wide interaction studies (GWEIS), genome-wide association studies (GWAS), polygenic risk score (PRS) computation, and regression analysis to determine causal